The Art of Flattery: Use These Tricks to Elevate your Style

 • Hue

 An extreme example of contrast would be black hair and pale skin.
 Hair and skin tones that are similar to each other are low contrast.
-At My True Style, we’ don’t we’re pretty rebellious when it comes to fashion and we don’t love rules.
-What’s most important, is whether you like yourself in High or Low contrast clothing.
-We love black.
-Do you love YOU in black?
-Be your own stylist.
+However, to let you in on something not so secret – I’m pretty rebellious when it comes to fashion.
+Some people LOVE fashion rules; I love breaking them!

 Saturation refers to the vibrancy.
 Do you prefer yourself in muted tones or bright and bold colours?
 Examine how your skin looks in these.
 Look for dullness, shadows, yellowing and pink pigmentation.
 This should give you an idea of what level of saturation you feel great in and what makes you feel ‘meh’.